hiejulia/junction2019/README.md

 # junction2019
 Junction 2019
-Die hard in 48 hours of Junction.
+Die hard in 48 hours of Junction - 48 hours of coding we implement this MVP product

 ##Digital buddy who psy you up.